CanonicalLtd/maas-docs/en/installconfig-checklist.md

 Title: Installation and Configuration Checklist
 TODO:  Revert .html extensions on links (at the bottom)? build process did not remove them
+       Make a page/link for 'Configure network' and link to it here (installconfig-network2.md was removed)

 # Installation and Configuration Checklist